nselem/corason/README.md

 Follow the steps, and type the commands into your terminal, do not type $.

-### 1. Install docker engine
+### 0. Install docker engine
-CORASON runs on docker, if you have docker engine installed skip this step.
-This are Linux minimal docker installation guide, if you don't use Linux or you look for a detailed tutorial on Linux/Windows/Mac Docker engine installation please consult [Docker getting Starting] (https://docs.docker.com/linux/step_one/).
+CORASON runs on docker.
+If you have docker engine installed, please skip this step.
+This is a Linux minimal docker installation guide, if you don't use Linux or you are looking for a detailed tutorial on Linux/Windows/Mac Docker engine installation please consult [Docker getting Starting] (https://docs.docker.com/linux/step_one/).

 `$ curl -fsSL https://get.docker.com/ | sh `
 *if you don’t have curl search on this document curl installation